 The survey indicated that 55% of the events' participants had no awareness of JICA's project prior to the screening, however, 88% of the participants noted that the screening events somewhat to substantially helped them to understand the variety of projects JICA implementing in their respective communities.
-Additionally, when asked about some of the most important aspects that caught their attention in terms of JICA's work, prevalence and diversity of the projects (57%), the implementation of large-scale projects (52%), and impact on local communities (49%) were rated the highest among others as shown in the graph below.
+Additionally, when asked about some of the most important aspects that caught their attention in terms of JICA's work, prevalence and diversity of the projects (57%), the implementation of large-scale projects (52%), and impact on local communities (49%) were rated the highest among others.